 - Information on the biology (Hockey et al 2005), distribution (Harrison et al. 1997) and conservation status (Barnes 2000) of southern African birds was consulted.
 Up to date data were extracted from the Southern African Bird Atlas Projects (SABAP), which were obtained from the Animal Demography Unit website (http://sabap2.adu.org.za/index.php) for the relevant "pentads" of 5' x 5' from (SABAP 2: Table 1 above).
 From these data we compiled a list of the avifauna known to occur within the impact zone of the proposed power lines.
-These data were combined, with our own 1 day visit to the area on 6 March 2014. - Conservation status and collision-prone ranking of all species considered likely to occur in the area was determined from the South African Red-list for birds and its updates (Barnes 2000, M Taylor in litt), and the ranking of collision-prone birds drawn from the BAWESG tabulation. - Data on breeding Black Harriers Circus maurus (R.E.
-Simmons unpubl. data) - •
+These data were combined, with our own 1-day visits to the area on 6 March 2014 and 2 June 2016. - Conservation status and collision-prone ranking of all species considered likely to occur in the area was determined from the South African Red-list for birds (Barnes 2000, Taylor et al. 2015), and the ranking of collision-prone birds drawn from the BAWESG tabulation. - Data on breeding Black Harriers Circus maurus (R.E.
+Simmons unpubl. data).

-4.3 Limitations & assumptions
+4.4 Limitations & assumptions

 Inaccuracies in the above sources of information can limit this study.
 The SABAP1 data for this area is over 20 years old (Harrison et al. 1997), so we have used only the new SABAP 2 data set.
-This has a higher spatial resolution specific to the power lines and is up to date (2007 to 2014).
-A 1-day site visit is insufficient to cover all areas, so we sub-sampled at sensitive spots along the line.
-These 3-4 hour sampling bouts may miss certain areas of importance or rarer birds that a longer visit, in a different season, with longer sampling intervals would cover better.
+This has a higher spatial resolution specific to the power lines and is up to date (2007 to 2015).
+1-day "walk-throughs" are insufficient to cover all areas, so we sub-sampled at sensitive spots along the line.
+These sampling bouts may miss certain areas of importance or rarer birds that a longer visit, in a different season, with longer sampling intervals would cover better.

-6. BACKGROUND REVIEW
+5. BACKGROUND REVIEW

-6.1 Interactions between power lines and birds
+5.1 Interactions between power lines and birds